-The LPGA Tour is in Georgia for the 67th staging of the KPMG Women’s PGA Championship at the Atlanta Athletic Club.
+The LPGA Tour is in Bethesda, Maryland for the 68th staging of the Women’s PGA Championship at the Congressional Country Club.

-The 156-player field will compete for a $4.5 million purse, including a $675,000 payday, with the chance to hoist the LPGA’s biggest and best looking trophy.
+The 156-player field will compete for a $9 million purse, including a $1,375,000 payday, with the chance to hoist the LPGA’s biggest and best-looking trophy.

-Headlining the field this week will be each the season’s 13 winners, including last week’s Meijer LPGA winner Nelly Korda.
+Headlining the field this week will be 12 of the season’s 13 winners, including last week’s Meijer LPGA winner Jennifer Kupcho.

-The KPMG Women’s PGA Championship is the season’s third of five majors, and the 14th event of the 32-tournament LPGA season.
+The KPMG Women’s PGA Championship is the season’s third of five majors, and the 16th event of the 34-tournament LPGA season.

 Tournament: KPMG Women’s PGA Championship